Jim Dorey: Pro career

 Dorey made his NHL debut with the Maple Leafs on October 16, 1968 in a game against the Pittsburgh Penguins, during which he received 48 penalty minutes, an NHL single-game record at the time.
 His rugged, aggressive style made him as a Leaf mainstay for the next four seasons.
 The New York Rangers acquired him for Pierre Jarry late in the 1971–72 season, when Maple Leaf management suspected he might be about to jump to the fledgling WHA.
 Dorey played just one regular season game with the Rangers before suffering a separated shoulder.
 He returned to play in game six of the 1972 Stanley Cup Finals.
-That summer he signed with the WHA's New England Whalers.
+That summer he signed with the WHA's New England Whalers and made the WHA All-Star Team on the Second Team.
 Dorey became a WHA star for the entire seven seasons of the league's existence.

 After his retirement he coached the Kingston Canadians of the Ontario Hockey League.
 He was inducted into the Kingston and District Sports Hall of Fame.

 Dorey ended his career as an Allstate Insurance agent in his hometown, and retired in March 2008.
 He later opened his own insurance brokerage in Kingston.